International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 In the interest of competition, the long-term objective is to have more than one active, approved Evaluation Facility per area of application, so that component developers and participants can exercise their contractual freedom in this respect.

 ## Benefits of Approval as an IDS Evaluation Facility
-In order to carry out an IDS certification, the Applicant requires an Evaluation Facility that performs the evaluation of the operational environment or component to be certified.
+In order to carry out an IDS Certification, the Applicant requires an Evaluation Facility that performs the evaluation of the operational environment or component to be certified.
 The Evaluation Facility is selected by the Applicant and commissioned (generally at the Applicant's expense).
-An Evaluation Facility can only carry out evaluations within the IDS certification scheme if it has been approved as an expert body by the IDS Certification Body.
+An Evaluation Facility can only carry out evaluations within the IDS Certification Scheme if it has been approved as an expert body by the IDS Certification Body.

 Approved Evaluation Facilities play an active role in strengthening the security and interoperability of the International Data Spaces and are the only companies entitled to carry out evaluations within the certification scheme.